2019 St Patrick's Athletic F.C. season

 The 2019 season was St. Patrick's Athletic F.C.'s 90th year in existence and was the Supersaint's 68th consecutive season in the top-flight of Irish football.
 It was the first season Harry Kenny took charge of the club, following Liam Buckley's spell in charge for the previous seven seasons.
 The fixtures were announced on 19 December 2018, with the Saints facing Cork City at home on the opening day of the season for the second year in a row, with the Inchicore side set to play champions Dundalk away from home on the final night of the season.
-Harry Kenny left his post on the 24th August following a 3–1 loss away to bottom of the table UCD in the FAI Cup.
-He was replaced by Stephen O'Donnell on the 31st August, his first managerial role.
-Pats finished 5th in the league and won the Leinster Senior Cup, playing the semi final and final with their underage sides after the league season had ended for the senior team.
+Harry Kenny left his post on 24 August following a 3–1 loss away to bottom of the table UCD in the FAI Cup.
+He was replaced by Stephen O'Donnell on 31 August, his first managerial role.
+Pats finished 5th in the league and won the Leinster Senior Cup, playing the semi-final and final with their underage sides after the league season had ended for the senior team.